thomas-forbes/thomasforbes-com/src/content/forever/quirks.md

 - Dyslexic
   - audio > text (I listen at 3x speed. not as hard as you think)
   - enhanced visual thinking
-- Very particular about:
-  - Schedule
-  - Food timings (when I'm in a season of work I want 100% control)

 ## Random